wso2-attic/esb-connectors/openweathermap/openweathermap-connector/openweathermap-connector-1.0.0/README.txt

-    	v)	cityName		        - 	Use a valid Country name. vi)	zipCode				-       Use a valid numeric value for zipCode. vii)	countryCode			-	Use a valid Country Code (E.g. uk, us). viii)   lat			        -	Use a valid numerical value for City geo location, longitude. ix)	lon			        -	Use a valid numerical value for City geo location, latitude.
+    	v)	cityName		        - 	Use a valid Country name. vi)	zipCode				-       Use a valid numeric value for zipCode. vii)	countryCode			-	Use a valid Country Code (E.g. uk, us). viii)   lat			        -	Use a valid numerical value for City geo location, latitude. ix)	lon			        -	Use a valid numerical value for City geo location,longitude.
     	x)	count              	        -	Use a integer value for count. xi) 	cluster  		        -	use server clustering of points.
 Possible values ​​are [yes, no]. xii)	cnt                 		-	Use a integer value for cnt.